TumblrX/Frontend/commitmessage.md

 👌Done

--  customize the notification section, give the sections their width height etc .
+-  add notification form

 ✔️To-do

-1. give the elements their font-size colors and so on
+1. customize the  notification form

+2. add event handlers to it